-Preparation Strategy
+Preparation strategy

 Use the practice questions in this booklet to practise your exam technique.
-Practise recording your answers on the Answer Sheet.
+Practise recording your answers on the answer sheet.
 Try to attempt all questions before checking your answers.
 Further preparation is to read widely and think critically about what you read.
-Additional Practice material is available for purchase at https://statpng.acer.org/preparation/practice-test.
 Past test papers cannot be provided.